We use cookies on this site to enhance your experience.

 By selecting “Accept” and continuing to use this website, you consent to the use of cookies.

-Prof. Mitchell holds the Canada Research Chair in Global Political Ecology at the Balsillie School of International Affairs.
-From 2015-18, she held the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs.
-Audra has previously worked at the University of York, UK (2010-15) and the University of St. Andrews, UK (2009-10), and in 2014 she was a visiting scholar at the Universities of Queensland (Australia) and Edinburgh (UK).
-Audra completed her PhD at the Queen’s University of Belfast, UK (2009).
+Audra Mitchell holds the Canada Research Chair in Global Political Ecology at the Balsillie School of International Affairs and the Department of Political Science.
+From 2015-18, Prof. Mitchell held the CIGI Chair in Global Governance and Ethics at the Balsillie School of International Affairs.
+She has previously worked at the University of York, UK (2010-15) and the University of St. Andrews, UK (2009-10), and has held visiting fellowships at the Universities of Queensland (Australia) and Edinburgh (UK).
+Mitchell completed a PhD in Politics and International Studies at the Queen’s University of Belfast, UK (2009).

 Select Recent Academic / Professional Awards